 The Saudi Market

-A report released on the side-lines of the show by consultancy firm 6WResearch said the total spend on Saudi's commercial security, information security, homeland security and policing, physical and perimeter protection, and fire safety markets was worth US$8.5 billion in 2018, a five percent increase over the previous year.
+A report released on the sidelines of the show by consultancy firm 6WResearch said the total spend on Saudi's commercial security, information security, homeland security and policing, physical and perimeter protection, and fire safety markets were worth US$8.5 billion in 2018, a five percent increase over the previous year.